rifqifarhansyah/EigenFace-Recognition/README.md

 <a name="general-information"></a>

 ## General Information
-A simple face recognition GUI that utilizing the Eigen Concepts of matrices using Tkinter, OpenCV, PIL, numpy, etc.
+A simple face recognition GUI that utilizing the Eigen Concepts of matrices using Tkinter, OpenCV, PIL, numpy, etc. This project got the `best score among informatics engineering students  at ITB in 2022`.

 <a name="member-list"></a>